Egv2/basic-finance-panel/README.md

 ## Installation

-Follow these steps to set up and run the Finance Panel Boilerplate Template locally:
+Follow these steps to set up and run my finance panel locally:

 1. **Clone the Repository**